Nadochima/LoupGG/README.md

 ## Installation

 Copy the `loupgg` folder to your `gamemodes` directory, like any other gamemode.
-To use another language than the default english, for example french, you need to edit the file `gamemode/shared.lua` and change the `locale` variable to the correct locale (a file named `<locale>.lua` must be present in `gamemode/lang/`.
+To use another language than the default english, for example french, you need to edit the file `cfg/shared.lua` and change the `lang` variable to the correct language (a file named `<lang>.lua` must be present in `gamemode/lang/`.

 ## Configuration

+Everything is in the `cfg/` directory, `cfg/server.lua`, `cfg/client.lua` and `cfg/shared.lua`.
+Never put credentials in shared and client.

 ### ConVars